Owen Davis | 14 Sep '21

 Fast forward some 110 years, and it is now becoming evident that defining health as the absence of disease has resulted in the increased incidence of chronic disease.
 Clearly, this system - the Biomedical Model of Disease - could be improved.
 This knowledge, coupled with increased information on the internet and social media, has drawn attention to the merits of holistic health.
 It is becoming clear that a holistic approach to health is critical in achieving health and ultimately preventing disease.
 The Health Model begins with the premise that it is necessary to understand how the body works in order to repair or improve it.
 It further proposes that health changes must be addressed from the perspective of their impact on total health, rather than just focusing on how medication impacts specific symptoms.

 At Nutrition Diagnostics, we believe the Biomedical Model of Disease and the Health Model should be complementary.
-We define ‘health’ as homeostasis - which we can accurately measure through blood chemistry analysis.
-Blood chemistry analysis gives us an insight as to how the body is functioning.
-Through analysing blood chemistry, we can see the precursors for poor health and disease.
-This unique insight allows us to correct critical imbalances and deficiencies in the body to restore health.
+We define ‘health’ as homeostasis, which we can accurately measure through blood chemistry.
+Blood Chemistry provides the answers to the challenges we face.
+A unique insight allowing us to correct critical imbalances in the body, in order to restore optimum health.